TaikoSound/TipsDatabase/README.md

 Tips database for design tools

 shell script.
-hadd is input command, hfind is to find.
+hadd is input command, hfind is to search data.